OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 As you can see, these tasks are rather supportive and/or passive, they'll help us collect data and information that will support other techniques.
 Therefore, they're normally used in combination with other techniques such as method hooking.

-In the following sections you will be using r2frida to retrieve information straight from the app runtime.
+In the following sections you will be using [r2frida](0x08-Testing-Tools.md#r2frida) to retrieve information straight from the app runtime.
 First start by opening an r2frida session to the target app (e.g. iGoat-Swift) that should be running on your iPhone (connected per USB).
 Use the following command:

 ```bash
 $ r2 frida://usb//iGoat-Swift
 ```

-> See all options with `r2 frida://?`.

-Once in the r2frida session, all commands start with `\`.
-For example, in radare2 you'd run `i` to display the binary information, but in r2frida you'd use `\i`.

 ##### Memory Maps and Inspection